diegueins680/trader/deploy/aws/README.md

 Notes:
 - You can also override the API base at runtime from the UI (stored in local storage) via the “API base URL” field.
-- If you run multiple backend instances, either keep it single-instance or set `TRADER_API_ASYNC_DIR` to a shared writable directory (CloudFront itself is not sticky, so in-memory async jobs can return “Not found” when polling hits a different instance).
+- If you run multiple backend instances, either keep it single-instance or ensure `TRADER_API_ASYNC_DIR` points to a shared writable directory (CloudFront itself is not sticky, so async jobs can return “Not found” when polling hits a different instance).
 - If you *do* prefer same-origin `/api/*` routing, see “CloudFront `/api/*` proxy (optional)” above.
 - After uploading a new UI build to S3, invalidate CloudFront so clients fetch the new hashed JS/CSS assets.